-- A. A National Collegiate Soils Contest shall be held in the spring with a minimum conflict between the institutions involved.
-The date will be set by the host institution in consultation with other institutions involved. - B. The host for each of the regional contests shall notify the chair of the Soil Judging Contest Committee (AS425) and the faculty chair of the host institution for the National Collegiate Soils Contest of the placing of all teams entered in their regional soils contest.
-This should be reported within ten days after the regional soils contest is held.
+- A. A National Collegiate Soils Contest shall be held in the spring with a minimum conflict between the schools involved.
+The date will be set by the host school in consultation with other schools involved. - B. The host school for each of the regional contests shall notify the chair of committee AS425 and the faculty chair of the host school for the National Collegiate Soils Contest of the placings of all teams entered in their regional soils contest.
+This should be done within ten days after the regional soils contest is held using the results form developed by the national committee.